 The pricing of campus housing for each semester varies with the type of accommodation, but includes all utilities, cable TV access, laundry facilities, and wireless Internet.
 There are no large security deposits required.
 All rooms are furnished with a desk, chair, dresser, wardrobe or closet, and bed for each student.
-Rooms are also air-conditioned.
+Rooms are also air-conditioned and equipped with a provided MicroFridge® (microwave/refrigerator combination unit).